dcos/dcos-launch/dcos_launch/sample_configs/README.md

 Credentials should be kept secure and as such, they are read exclusively through the environment.
 * AWS: Must set `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
 Can optionally provide `AWS_REGION` which can be set as `aws_region` in the config.
 * Azure: Must set `AZURE_CLIENT_ID`, `AZURE_CLIENT_SECRET`, `AZURE_TENANT_ID`, `AZURE_SUBSCRIPTION_ID`.
 Can optionally provide `AZURE_LOCATION` which can be set as `azure_location` in the config
-* GCE: Must set either `GCE_CREDENTIALS` to your JSON service account credentials or `GCE_CREDENTIALS_PATH` to the path of the file containing those JSON credentials.
+* GCP: Must set either `GCE_CREDENTIALS` to your JSON service account credentials or `GOOGLE_APPLICATION_CREDENTIALS` to the path of the file containing those JSON credentials.

 ### Conditionally Required Fields
 * `ssh_user`: If `provider: onprem` is used, then the host VM configuration is known to dcos-launch and this value will be calculated.
 Otherwise, it should always be supplied, and must be supplied for `provider: onprem`